msgpack/msgpack-python/README.rst

    for unpacked in unpacker:
        print unpacked

 packing/unpacking of custom data type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Also possible to pack/unpack user's data types.
+It is also possible to pack/unpack custom data types.
 Here is an example for ``datetime.datetime``.

 ::